antonio-foti/arch-cleaner/README.md

 - The script requires root privileges and should be used with care
 - Always review the script before running
 - Consider backing up important data before system maintenance
+- The script is provided as-is with no warranties.
+Use at your own risk.
 - Aggressive mode (-a) performs potentially destructive operations:
    - Forces complete database refresh (uses more bandwidth)
    - Completely clears package cache (requires redownloading all future packages)